 If you’re not too keen on the surety bond, you can also go for a BMC-85 trust fund.
 Unlike the freight broker bond, where a surety bonds company backs your $75,000 bond requirement, the BMC-85 trust fund allows you to set aside the total amount.
 Although the trust fund can become a financial burden for startup freight brokers, it’s an excellent alternative if a surety bond isn’t available.

-Besides getting a bond or trust fund, freight brokers need to register for the Unified Carrier Registration program.
+Besides getting a bond or trust fund, freight brokers must register for the Unified Carrier Registration program.
 The FMCSA does not handle this.
-Instead, it’s an official agreement among the states governing and regulating fees paid by every motor carrier, freight broker, and other industry professionals.
+Instead, it’s an official agreement among the states governing and regulating fees paid by every motor carrier, box truck broker, and other industry professionals.

-- See Your Process Agents at Each Stage
+8. See Your Process Agents at Each Stage (On-going)

 The final legal requirement is that you’ll need to determine your process agents at each phase of your freight brokerage.
 A process agent is a person providing legal representation within the state you’re operating in.
 These agents are registered with the FMCSA under the BOC-3 form, and brokers need to hire a process agent as part of the licensing and registration process.